FarronF/limerick-council-meetings/meetings/2018/06/18-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st may 2018.md

 submission from the Members of the Metropolitan District of Limerick.

-“The Irish Cement Plant in Mungret is currently before the courts due to poor environmental--- 7
+“The Irish Cement Plant in Mungret is currently before the courts due to poor environmental
+---
+7

 performance and fugitive dust emissions.
 This prosecution was due to public pressure, and